For a complete and-up-to-date IMAS please refer to the IMAS in English.

-Fundamental responsibilities of mine action management include the need to reduce risk and to provide a safe working environment for men and women deminers and mine action staff.
-IMAS 10.10 provides guidance for the development and implementation of Safety and Occupational Health systems for use in mine action.
-Risk reduction involves a combination of safe working practices and operating procedures, effective supervision and control, appropriate education and training, equipment of inherently safe design, and the provision of effective Personal Protective Equipment (PPE) and clothing.
+Fundamental responsibilities of mine action management include the need to reduce risk and to provide a safe working environment for deminers and mine action staff.
+IMAS 10.10 provides guidance for the development and implementation of safety and occupational health systems for use in mine action.
+Risk reduction involves a combination of:

 You haven't submitted any documents for now.

 To propose documents, you can use the "Submit a document" form.

 You haven't submitted any proposals for now.